Fetching Metrics

 Run in Explorer

-The response result is a list that contains a 2-element range of float (prices) and a float value.
+The response is a list that contains a 2-element range of float (prices) and a float value.